No3371/blog/_posts/en/2021-08-20-free-private-pushbullet-with-patchbay.md

 As you may have noticed, the script actually use `https://patchbay.pub/pubsub/`, which is the pubsub mode of PatchBay, this means all PC running this script will receive data POSTed to the pubsub channel, not just 1 PC.

 I mainly POST stuff I wanna read later with curl from my joc PC to my home PC, if I really need it, I can also POST from my Android phone, working with PatchBay feels really nice and easy, because you can do Http `GET` and `POST` everywhere as long as you are connected.

+The reason why I don't use the actual PushBullet but this is that, I don't want to login on my job PC, I'm the type that feels insecure and cares alot about my privacy.
+For people like me, things like PatchBat is really awesome, though it's not actually "secure", but its login-less nature is trully useful.